 I wrote earlier this week about the seemingly rampant disease we have these days of being so busy.
 There are some serious costs to always being busy, not the least of which is missing out on living an intentional life according to our values and goals.
 I firmly believe that focusing on the essentials, as Greg McKeown tells us in his brilliant book Essentialism, is key to living a meaningful life and meeting your goals.
-Taking quiet time to sit down and evaluate our values, goals, habits and schedule, and then organizing and simplifying our homes and day-day, will help us get and stay on track to a highly productive yet less busy life.
-See the 10 steps to finding balance in a busy life.
+Taking quiet time to sit down and set our values, goals, habits, and schedule, and then organizing and simplifying our homes according to what we want, will help us get and stay on track to a highly productive yet less busy life.

 Simplifying your weekly schedule, building consistent habits and organizing your environments and calendar will enable you to live an outstanding life and accomplish more than you ever did when you were so crazily busy.